5 Mobile Testing Challenges and Solutions

 Although less daunting than the hardware matrix, the variety of mobile operating systems also poses a challenge for engineering teams whose goal is to provide a consistent user experience across platforms.

-Mobile Application Testing is also challenging, due to compatibility issues as a mobile application can be deployed across devices which have different-
+Mobile Application Testing is also challenging, due to compatibility issues, as a mobile application can be deployed across devices that have different-

 #3) Different Mobile App Types

-A mobile app can be a native app, a web app or a hybrid app that has both contents.
-Testing of each such app type is different than another as their implementation is quite different from one another.
+A mobile app can be a native app, a web app, or a hybrid app that has both contents.
+Testing of each such app type is different from another as their implementation differs greatly from one another.

-As we see each app behavior from installation to functionality is different from one another, we understand that their testing and test coverage will also be different.
-For more details on it, you can refer to the Beginner’s Guide to Mobile Testing
+As we see each app’s behavior from installation to functionality is different from one another, we understand that their testing and test coverage will also be different.
+For more details on it, you can refer to the Beginner’s Guide to Mobile Testing.

 #4) Numerous Test Interfaces